alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 title: About
 date: 2019-03-07
 hijri: 30 Jumada al-Thani 1440
-excerpt: "This website promotes the ‘aqidah of Ahlus-Sunnah wal-Jama‘ah or the ‘aqidah of the righteous Salaf (early generations of Islam)."
+excerpt: "Our content is rooted in the authentic ‘aqidah of Ahlus-Sunnah wal-Jama‘ah.
+We strive to preserve and share the creed as understood and practiced by the first generations of Muslims (the Salaf)."
 permalink: /about/
 ---